digitalmio/mokksy/Readme.md

 This project is work in progress.
 Feel free to play with it, use for testing or local development, but do not use it on production.
 Wait for at least 0.1.0 version.

 Mokksy is heavily ispired by the [JSON-Server](https://github.com/typicode/json-server).
 I started working on it during the late evenings during the global lockdown in 2020 as a "pet" project to tinker with the CLI and play with Typescript.
+Mokksy is build on [Fastify](https://fastify.io).

 ![Mokksy console screenshot](https://github.com/digitalmio/mokksy/raw/master/docs/ss.png 'Mokksy')